sajidhamdard/learnjavascript/notes/English/04-value_variable_datatype.md

 Once a variable is defined, its value can be accessed and modified throughout the program.
 Variables can be reassigned new values, and their types can change dynamically during the execution of the program.

 JavaScript also allows variables to be defined without assigning a value to them, in that case they will have the value undefined.

-JavaScript also has a feature called "hoisting" which means that variables declared using the var keyword are moved to the top of the scope and are initialized with a value of undefined before any code is executed.

 JavaScript's variables provide a way to store and manipulate data, which is a key aspect of the language, and is used extensively in web development to create dynamic and interactive web pages and for building web and mobile apps.